-STELA BURDT is thrilled to share this season with you.
-Theatregoers may remember her from last year’s Souvenir and 2015’s Woody Guthrie’s American Song.
-Some of Stela’s favorite roles were in Crimes of the Heart, Zombies from the Beyond, Bus Stop, A Midnight Dreary, Harvey, and Man of La Mancha.
-Past offstage work includes props and sound designs, stage managing, music directing and administration.
-Stela is a freelance vocalist, pianist and music director, and currently co-stars with her husband, Scott Dixon, in the role of a lifetime as mom to Kieran.
-Stela has a B.A. in Theatre from Luther College.
+STELA BURDT has been with the Commonweal since 2000.
+Theatregoers may remember her from last season’s Souvenir.
+Stela’s past Commonweal work includes roles in Woody Guthrie’s American Song, Crimes of the Heart, Zombies from the Beyond, A Midnight Dreary, Harvey and Man of La Mancha.
+In addition to her onstage work, Stela manages the Commonweal box office and is a freelance vocalist, pianist and music director.
+Currently (co-starring with her husband, Scott Dixon) in the role of a lifetime as mom to Kieran, Stela has a degree in Theatre from Luther College.

-HAL CROPP is grateful and amazed to be celebrating his 26th season here.
-Favorite on-stage roles include Outside Mullingar, Around the World in 80 Days, Sherlock Holmes, The Drawer Boy, To Kill a Mockingbird, Picasso at the Lapin Agile, Christmas Carol, Groucho and Talley’s Folly.
-Directing credits include Brand, Bullshot Crummond, Heartland Portrait, Peer Gynt, Charley’s Aunt, Hedda Gabler, Midnight Dreary, and Little Shop of Horrors.
-The 2006 Sally Irvine Award winner for Initiative, Hal holds his B.A. from Brown University, M.B.A. from Santa Clara University and M.F.A. from National Theater Conservatory.
+HAL CROPP is in his 27th season, where favorite roles include Outside Mullingar, Around the World in 80 Days, Sherlock Holmes, The Drawer Boy, To Kill a Mockingbird, Picasso at the Lapin Agile, Christmas Carol, Groucho and Talley’s Folly.
+Selected directing credits include Brand, Bullshot Crummond, The Complete Works of William Shakespeare (Abridged), The Wild Duck, Charley’s Aunt, Hedda Gabler, Midnight Dreary, Enchanted April and Little Shop of Horrors.
+Hal holds his B.A. from Brown University, M.B.A. from Santa Clara University and M.F.A. from National Theater Conservatory.
 Originally from New York State, Hal now calls Laneboro home and looks forward to many more Commonweal adventures.

 SCOTT DIXON has been with the Commonweal since 2001 and currently serves as Director of Development.
 Favorite onstage work has been in The Master Builder, Pillars of Society, Arcadia, The Turn of the Screw, Parfumerie and Blithe Spirit.
 Scott has also directed Enemy of the People, Miss Julie and Scotland Road.
 As a playwright, produced scripts include A Midnight Dreary and adaptations of The Nutcracker & the Mouse King and Little Women.
 He earned his M.F.A. in Acting at Wayne State University, and makes his home in Lanesboro with his wife, Stela Burdt, and their son, Kieran.

-DAVID HENNESSEY serves on the Commonweal’s development team and has appeared in more than 45 shows over 19 seasons, including last year’s The League of Youth and The Three Musketeers.
-Other favorites are Around the World in 80 Days, Tigers Be Still, Ghosts, The Drawer Boy, To Kill a Mockingbird and The Rainmaker.
-David designed costumes for Ice Maidens and A Streetcar Named Desire and directed Brothers Two for 2015’s short play series.
-He has performed at Park Square, Jungle and American Players Theatres, among others.
-He lives in Preston with Linda, his favorite scene partner for 42 years.
+DAVID HENNESSEY serves on the Commonweal’s development team and has appeared in more than 50 shows over 20 seasons, including The Elephant Man and The Trial of Ebenezer Scrooge last year.
+Other favorites: Around the World in 80 Days, Ghosts, The Drawer Boy and The Rainmaker.
+He designed costumes for Ice Maidens and A Streetcar Named Desire, and last year directed Ben Gorman’s The Bottle for our H2O ten-minute plays.
+He has performed at Park Square Theatre, Jungle Theatre and American Players Theatre, among others.
+He lives in Preston with Linda, his favorite scene partner for 44 years.

 STAN PEAL (Video Writing & Editing) has been part of the Commonweal family since 2007 when he was commissioned to write Ice Maidens.
 He performed in numerous productions at the Commonweal, including Enchanted April, Little Shop of Horrors, and An Enemy of the People, before relocating to North Carolina with his wife and fellow Commonweal alum, Laura Depta.
 He continues to be a vital part of the company, writing and editing the trailers and enhancement videos.
 Visit him at www.StanPeal.com

-MEGAN PENCE is in her seventh season here.
-Last year, she appeared in The League of Youth and Pride’s Crossing and directed A Christmas Carol.
-Favorite roles include Gerd in Brand, Reba in The Last Night of Ballyhoo, Christine in A Doll’s House, Donna Lucia in Charley’s Aunt and ensemble roles in Woody Guthrie’s American Song and A Christmas Carol (2012).
-Megan also directed Mary’s Wedding and The Metal Children.
-Twin Cities’ credits include assistant directing at Park Square Theatre.
-She also worked for Prairie Fire Children’s Theatre as Associate Director.
+MEGAN PENCE is in her eighth season here.
+Favorite roles include Gerd in Brand, Mrs. Rundholmen in The League of Youth, Constance in The Three Musketeers, Reba in The Last Night of Ballyhoo, Donna Lucia in Charley’s Aunt, and ensemble roles in Woody Guthrie’s American Song.
+Megan also directed last year’s The Elephant Man and the 2016 version of A Christmas Carol.
+Regional credits include assistant directing at Park Square Theatre and touring with Prairie Fire Children’s Theatre as their Associate Director.
 Megan has a Theatre Education degree from Bradley University.

-BRANDT ROBERTS is thrilled to return to the Commonweal for a fourth season!
-Last season Brandt played Eric Brattsberg in The League of Youth and D’Artagnan in The Three Musketeers.
-In 2015, he was in The Master Builder and Charley’s Aunt.
-In 2014: Teddy in Arsenic and Old Lace and Richard Noakes in Arcadia.
-Favorite regional credits include The Woman in Black, Treasure Island, A Christmas Carol, Measure for Measure, Henry IV Part I and Greater Tuna in New York.
+BRANDT ROBERTS is in his fourth season at the Commonweal.
+Favorite roles include D’Artagnan in The Three Musketeers, Ragnar Brovik in The Master Builder, Lord Fancourt Babberley in Charley’s Aunt, Teddy Brewster in Arsenic and Old Lace and Richard Noakes in Arcadia.
+Cherished regional credits include The Woman in Black, Treasure Island, Measure for Measure, Henry IV Part I and Greater Tuna in New York City.
 Roberts holds a B.A. in Theatre from Harding University and an M.F.A. in Performing Arts from the Savannah College of Art and Design.

 JASON UNDERFERTH (Photography & Lighting Design) has been lighting shows professionally for more than 15 years with such companies as the Commonweal, Chinese Dance Theatre, Minnesota Conservatory for the Arts, Minnetonka Arts Center, St. Mary’s University, St. Olaf College, and the University of Minnesota.
 Favorite designs include Man of La Mancha, Enchanted April, and A Midnight Dreary, all at the Commonweal.
 Jason is the Production Manager and Lighting Design lecturer at Saint Mary’s University of MN Performance Center.
 More info at his website: www.UnderferthDesign.com